ProgressiveCoders/OpenSec/README.md

 - Notice of an urgent security patch for a commonly used library
 - Explanation of a data breach from a commonly used vendor in movement spaces
 - Notice of a zero day vulnerability being actively exploited in the wild

+## Implementation

+Initially, the project will be implemented as a simple static site for easy modification and archival.
+Eventually, support for an email newsletter, along with a Slackbot for push notifications, is intended.

+## Contributing

+Submissions can be sent via a simple pull request.
+Other means of submission are to be explored as available.